Miranda-Y-Zhou/cse15l-lab-reports/lab_report2.md

                 }
             }
             else {
-                return "/add-message requires a valid query that begins with '?s=<string>'" + "\n Example: /add-message?s=Hello" +
+                return "ERROR: /add-message requires a valid query that begins with '?s=<string>'" + "\n Example: /add-message?s=Hello" +
                         "\n The page would show: 1.
 Hello";
             }